foca/integrity-website/src/integrity.markdown

 This will create a couple files on your server, mainly `config.yml` and `config.ru`.

+You may encounter an error suggesting that `integrity_projects` table is missing in-spite of the output of the install command above; in that case try the following:

+    $ integrity migrate_db config.yml

 The installer provides special configuration files for [Thin][] and [Passenger][].